config system ha

 end

-To check which peer is used by default, use this command:
+To check which peer is used by default, run the following command (example output is attached):

 HA is not enabled